Museum of Science and the Cosmos: Exhibitions

 The museum was designed as modern science museum, focused on science communication through interactivity with the displays.

 It covers all sciences, with a bias towards astronomy.
 It has a permanent exhibition that covers such topics as the Earth's rotation, solar activity (including sunspots and flares), orbits around black holes, as well as more general science topics such as the principles of a lever, how a mobile phone works, and human organs.
 It also has an astronomy room with models of telescopes such as the Gran Telescopio Canarias, and the Teide Observatory and Roque de los Muchachos Observatory.

 It has a 6.5 m planetarium, with a GOTO GE II projection system to show 2,800 stars, and a Digistar 5 digital projection system, with a variety of shows.

 The Plaza del Museo (museum plaza) has a radio telescope painted with the coordinates of Montes Teneriffe on the Moon, as well as a small telescope and an Analemmatic sundial.

 It has an auditorium with regular talks, and also offers astronomical nights and camping.

 Operation

 The museum is operated by Cabildo de Tenerife and Museos de Tenerife.
 The Museo de la Ciencia stop of Line 1 of the Tenerife Tram is immediately outside the museum.

-It is open between 9am and 8pm on Tuesdays through Saturdays, and 10am to 5pm on Sundays, Mondays and holidays.
-As of 2019, general admission costs €5 (reduced to €3 for residents), discounted to €3.50 for students and pensioners (€2 if also resident), with free entry on Fridays and Saturdays between 4pm and 8pm, and on holidays between 1pm and 5pm.
+It is open between 9 am and 8 pm on Tuesdays through Saturdays, and 10 am to 5 pm on Sundays, Mondays and holidays.
+As of 2019, general admission costs €5 (reduced to €3 for residents), discounted to €3.50 for students and pensioners (€2 if also resident), with free entry on Fridays and Saturdays between 4 pm and 8 pm, and on holidays between 1 pm and 5 pm.
 The planetarium entrance fee is €1.